my-liminal-space/cw-cognito-implicit-demo/readme.md

 To see how it works, open the file "workers-site/index.js", the entry point is the method "addEventListener".

+In addition to the config provided in wrangler.toml, a secret (set using wrangler) called COGNITO_LOGIN_CLIENT_ID is required (app ID of Cognito App Client).

 A deployed instance of the site is [available here](https://cw-cognito-implicit-demo.deaddodgeydigitaldeals.com/index.html).

 ## Deployment